beliciataylor/academic-kickstart/content/authors/admin/_index.md

 - []
 - []
 ---

-I'm Belicia Rodriguez, and I'm a research and data analyst at the Federal Reserve Bank of New York, specifically the Household and Public Policy Research group and Community Development Outreach group.
-I've contributed to academic research and policy briefs on household and consumer finance, the U.S. housing market, climate risk, chronic health conditions, and internet connectivity.
-Some of my skills include pulling data using SQL, data processing with STATA and R, creating maps and other visualizations, and communicating findings to stakeholders.
+I am an Economics PhD student at Duke University.
+Previously, I was an RA at the Federal Reserve Bank of New York, where I contributed to academic research and policy briefs on household and consumer finance, the U.S. housing market, climate risk, chronic health conditions, and internet connectivity.
+My current interest are in housing and public policy.

-I graduated with a BA in Economics and Mathematics (and an English minor) from Emory University.
-As an undergraduate research assistant, I've created social networks from web-scraped text data, utilized natural language processing in Python, and cleaned and analyzed survey data.

-I am a detail-oriented, highly skilled problem solver, and adaptable to working across different teams and communicating analytical findings to internal and external stakeholders.
-In my spare time, I can be found reading or teaching myself another language (and yes, this means either a spoken or programming language!).